24044756/COM1321_2024_PROJECT/README.md

 HOW TO COMPILE?

-Ensure you have Java or any Java-compatible compiler installed on your system.
+Just make sure  you have Java or any Java-compatible compiler installed on your system.

 HOW TO RUN THE CODE?
 After compiling, run the program using the following command: